adamhstewart/doip-docs/docs/harvesting.md

 For example, harvesting an Orchre Jelly has a DC10 Investigation check:

-- A successful check yeilds 1 lb of the jelly
+- A successful check yields 1 lb of the jelly
 - A failed save means that no harvest was made.

-## Addtitional Rules
+## Additional Rules

 - A monster can only be attempted once.
 Once a check has been failed, no other player can attempt it.
-- The player must add the amount of the harvest to their character sheet and count the weight toward their encumberance
+- The player must add the amount of the harvest to their character sheet and count the weight toward their encumbrance
-- The player should note the expitration of the material and consider it expired if it hasn't been consumed, crafted, or sold within that time.
+- The player should note the expiration of the material and consider it expired if it hasn't been consumed, crafted, or sold within that time.